 The sofa is offered in three colors—emerald, navy blue, and slate—each of which are dark enough to hide any spills and stains.
 If you need to clean it, however, all have to do is use a simple spot treatment.
 Plus, it's easy to remove animal hair as well, so it'll always look good as new.

 Best Modular: Maiden Home The Jones Modular

 Modular sofas make a big statement, combining comfort with a striking silhouette.
 There’s another reason it’s a great option for families: Toys, pets, and dust can’t gather beneath it, giving you one less spot to clean.
 Maiden Home's sumptuous and customizable modular sofa is the kind you’ll want to jump onto time and time again—and with a range of performance-grade fabrics, you’ll be able to do just that.

 Spaces big and small deserve protection against daily life.
 The Adams Loveseat from Castlery features polyester cushions that are soft yet stain-resistant, as well as dense, cushy foam fill that won’t sink or lose its shape.
 The striking yet versatile dove gray upholstery is great for first apartments: Wherever you go next, the color and look are sure to fit in.
 Covers are removable for cleaning.

 Overall, we recommend West Elm's Henry Sofa (view at West Elm) for its versatile, streamlined style and range of upholstery options.
-For even more bang for your buck, we recommend Wayfair's Kaila 91 inch Recessed Arm Sofa (view at Wayfair), a much larger option that comes with over 150 fabric choices.
+For even more bang for your buck, we recommend Wayfair's Winston Porter Falco Round Arm Sofa (view at Wayfair), a classic design made with the brand's worry-free fabric.

 What to Look For in a Pet- and Kid-Friendly Sofa